RichardLuo0/vscode-frosted-glass-theme/README.md

 * **Every time vscode or this extension updates, you have to re-enable**
 ### For Linux and perhaps MacOS user
 You need to set `window.titleBarStyle` to `custom` to see the effect.
 Otherwise the effect is very limited.
-## Or install via Custom CSS and JS Loader extension
+## Or install via `Custom CSS and JS Loader` extension
 * Download files in `inject/` folder from this repo
-* Follow the instruction on "Custom CSS and JS Loader" extension to complete setup
+* Follow the instruction in "Custom CSS and JS Loader" extension and import only the `.js` file (The css is imported automatically)
 * You can modify the theme by changing variables
 ## Known issues
 * If the animation is flickering, try turn it off by setting `frosted-glass-theme.animation` to `none`